teitoku106/CypressCucumberAPIDemo/README.md

 4. Open Terminal inside Visual Studio Code, Run command [ npx cypress run ] to start Cypress in Headless mode, let it run and finish by itself
 5. After Cypress finished with the test, it will generate a Video file contains the run + generate a report file name as CucumberAPITesting.cucumber.json (Screenshot 2)
 6. In Terminal, run command [ npm run cy:report ] in order to generate a new report file in .html extension
-7. The report file will be inside ./crypress/cucumber-report and be name as [ index.htlm ], open it with a browser of your choice (Screenshot 3)
+7. The report file will be inside ./crypress/cucumber-report and be name as [ index.html ], open it with a browser of your choice (Screenshot 3)

 CucumberAPITesting.feature (Screenshot 1)